Optimal Care Referral Pathway Position Statement

 7. Research and clinical trials: participation opportunities should be offered to patients where practical, at any stage of the care pathway.[3]

-An OCRP for ME/CFS and post infection diseases like Long COVID would ensure each patient receives equitable and safe care from a breadth of healthcare professionals.
+An OCRP for ME/CFS and post infection diseases like long COVID would ensure each patient receives equitable and safe care from a breadth of healthcare professionals.
 Allied health professionals like physiotherapists, exercise physiologists, occupational therapists and psychologists can provide critical support with symptom management.
-Similarly, specialists including cardiologists, gastroenterologists and rheumatologists can help with symptoms of ME/CFS and Long COVID and common comorbid conditions, like postural orthostatic tachycardia syndrome, irritable bowel syndrome and fibromyalgia.
+Similarly, specialists including cardiologists, gastroenterologists and rheumatologists can help with symptoms of ME/CFS and long COVID and common comorbid conditions, like postural orthostatic tachycardia syndrome, irritable bowel syndrome and fibromyalgia.

 References